tt67wq/lib-redis/README.md

 The `pipeline/3` function takes a cluster object and a list of Redis commands, where each command is represented as a list of strings.
 It returns a tuple with the status of the pipeline execution and a list of results.

+## Design

+### Connection Pooling
+I use [nimble_pool](https://github.com/dashbitco/nimble_pool) to wrap Redix connections and manage them in a pool.
+Each time you execute a command or pipeline operation, you will get a connection from the pool and return it to the pool after the operation is completed.

+### Standalone Mode
+In standalone mode, the client maintains a solitary connection pool to a singular Redis instance.
+The client will seamlessly reestablish connection with the Redis instance in the event of any disruption.

+### Cluster Mode
+Cluster mode presents a significantly more intricate setup compared to standalone mode.
+Within this mode, the client executes the `CLUSTER SLOTS` command to obtain the cluster's topology.
+The client periodically retrieves this topology, typically every 10 seconds (though it can be adjusted), and stores it locally in the form of a cache (known as an Agent).

+This cache facilitates the client's management of node addresses and their corresponding connections.
+If an address is not found within the cache, the client promptly establishes a new connection and stores it accordingly.

+The client processes a single command by first identifying the node to which the command should be sent based on the command's key.
+It then locates the corresponding connection from the cache and executes the command on the connection.

+Pipeline operation is far more complex than command operation.
+- first, client will group commands in pipelines by it's key;
+- then, client will iterate the grouped pipelines and execute them in parallel;
+- finnal, client will merge the results of the pipelines and return them to the caller.

+Client will automatically retry the command if the command fails due to a connection error.
+If the command fails due to a Redis error, the client will return the error to the caller.
+If the command fails with a `Moved` error, means cluster topology has changed, the client will update the cluster topology and retry the command.

 ## Test
 To run unit tests, you can start a Redis service using Docker locally and then execute the `mix test` command.